 Early Christians persecuted many innocent people who rejected their beliefs for sorcery; as wizards, warlocks or witches.

 The first recorded victim was Hypatia, a Greek mathematician, astronomer, inventor, and philosopher in Egypt, then a part of the Eastern Roman Empire.
 She was the head of the Neoplatonic school at Alexandria, where she taught philosophy and astronomy.
-She was murdered by a Christian mob in 415 AD.

 In the book of laws he compiled toward the end of the ninth century, King Alfred outlawed wiccan among the people of England, on pain of death.
 From its first appearance in English, the word “witch” has referred to a person not merely magical but actively abhorred by state power.
 (JOSEPHINE LIVINGSTONE)